bojand/talks/fsto-2018-grpc/slides.md

 ???

+- Example of non-resourceful:
+    * Restart some application / host
+    * Encrypt some text
+    * Classify an image or a sentance
 - Maybe the same mechanisms of how we served static content is perhaps not the best way for applications to communicate to each other?

 ---